lisamelton/magneto/README.md

 ## About

-Hi, I'm Don Melton.
-I wrote Magneto to generate [my own website](http://donmelton.com/).
+Hi, I'm Lisa Melton.
+I wrote Magneto to generate my own website.
 Magneto was inspired by [nanoc](http://nanoc.stoneship.org/) and [Jekyll](http://jekyllrb.com/), but it's a much simpler tool with fewer features and less policy.

 For example, Magneto is not "blog aware" like some other systems, but it allows you to write a site controller script and plugins which can easily generate blog posts, an index page and a RSS feed.
 This is how I use it.
 There may be more work up front compared to other tools, but Magneto gives you very precise control over its behavior and output.